 The Meredith Principles are a historic compromise in which employers fund the compensation system and share the liability for injured workers.
 In return, injured workers receive benefits while they recover, and cannot sue their employers.

-The workers compensation system in the Northwest Territories and Nunavut is an essential part of life in the north.
-It contributes to social and economic stability, and positively impacts quality of life for northern workers at the same time protecting employers from lawsuits.
+The workers' compensation system in the Northwest Territories and Nunavut is an essential part of life in the north.
+It contributes to social and economic stability, and positively impacts the quality of life for northern workers.